renatalantos/booking-system/README.md

     When Debug is on in the development environment, the admin site has full CSS styling.
     # Booking form validation
 -   #### Booking form related validation issues
-    1. Validations I could imply
+    1. Validations I could implement
         -   1. There is a validation in place where user cannot enter a past or immediate present date (Immediate present date is already the past when user submits the booking form.)
 There is a validation function in the models.py file, with a validation error raised.
 In the views.py file in the add_booking function then, when due to the validaton error form is not valid, and cannot be saved, an error pop up message is generated, saying "Booking date must be in the past".

         [Validation function in models.py](https://github.com/renatalantos/booking-system/blob/main/restaurant/documents/screenshots/dilemmas/Booking%20cannot%20be%20in%20past.JPG)